Bug #2058

 nc prints headers but when wget is stopped it does not exits -- it is not aware that client has gone.

-Updated by flynn 5 months ago
+Updated by flynn almost 14 years ago

 The problem is, that lighttpd does not add an event on the input connection, after the request ist parsed.
 The only event that could happen is closing the socket, which should reset the whole connection (which closes the socket to scgi or fcgi processes too).